Skip to content

 FlagDescription

---context <dir>Docker build context directory.
+--context <dir>Docker build context directory in single-image mode.
 Defaults to the Clawfile's parent directory.

 Examples: